Chris35Wills/Chris35Wills.github.io/_posts/2017-09-11-R_parallel.md

 stopCluster(cl)

-# ... to rerun a parallel loop, you must re-register the cluster using makeCluster()
+# ... to run another parallel loop, you must re-register the cluster using makeCluster()
 ```